zhullyb/monyhar/monyhar/docs/infra/trybot_usage.md

 The trybots let committers try uncommitted patches on multiple platforms in an automated way.

- - Trybots include all platforms for which we currently build Chromium, though they may not support all configurations built on CI.
+ - Trybots include all platforms for which we currently build Monyhar, though they may not support all configurations built on CI.
  - The commit queue runs a subset of available trybots.
 See [here][1] for more information.